dkoh2018/itsdavidoh.com/_posts/blog4.md

 ---
-title: "mass migration wont solve poverty"
+title: "mass immigration wont solve poverty"
 date: "2024-08-07"
 ---

-# i've been thinking
+# oh wow politics. absurd! ¯\\\_(ツ)\_/¯

 had some late night talks about mass migration since it's 2024 and it seems to be the talk of the day. usa / eu / etc. you get the gist. i wanted to see particularly how it can help reduce global poverty.

 immigration is great. it enriches societies by attracting raw hungry talent.

-but let's see the stats to see if it can be a viable solution to solve world poverty as the narrative says:
+but let's see the stats to see if it can be a viable solution to world poverty as the narrative says:

 now imagine this "X"